Parametrizing the moduli space of curves and applications to smooth plane quartics over finite fields: Families of smooth plane quartics

 We have seen in Proposition~\ref{prop:desrep} that if there exist a representative family over $k$ over a given stratum, then the field of moduli needs to be a field of definition for all the curves in this stratum.
 In~\cite{artqui}, it is shown that there exist $\RR$-points in the stratum $\CG_2$ for which the corresponding curve cannot be defined over $\RR$.
 In fact we suspect that this argument can be adapted to show that representative families for this stratum fail to exist even if $k$ is a finite field.
 However, we can still find arithmetically surjective families over finite fields.

 \begin{proposition} Let $C$ be a smooth plane quartic with automorphism group $\CG_2$ over a finite field $k$ of characteristic different from $2$.
 Let $\alpha$ be a non-square element in $k$.
-Then $C$ is $k$-isomorphic to a curve of one of the following forms: { \begingroup \endgroup } \end{proposition} \begin{proof} The involution on the quartic, being unique, is defined over $k$.
+Then $C$ is $k$-isomorphic to a curve of one of the following forms: { \begingroup \endgroup } \end{proposition}

+\begin{proof} The involution on the quartic, being unique, is defined over $k$.
 Hence by choosing a basis in which this involution is a diagonal matrix, we can assume that it is given by $(x,y,z) \mapsto (-x,y,z)$.
 This shows that the family $x^4+ x^2 q_2(y,z) + q_4(y,z) = 0$ of Theorem~\ref{thm:aut} is arithmetically surjective.
 We have $q_2(y,z) \ne 0$ since otherwise more automorphisms would exist over $K$.
 We now distinguish cases depending on the factorization of $q_2$ over $k$. \begin{enumerate} \item If $q_2$ has a multiple root, then we may assume that $q_2(y,z)=r y^2$ where $r$ equals $1$ or $\alpha$.
 Then either the coefficient $b$ of $y^3 z$ in $q_4$ is $0$, in which case we are done, or we can normalize it to $1$ using the change of variable $z \mapsto z/b $. \item If $q_2$ splits over $k$, then we may assume that $q_2(y,z)=yz$.
 Then either the coefficient $b$ of $y^3 z$ in $q_4$ is $0$, in which case we are done, or we attempt to normalize it by a change of variables $y \mapsto \lambda y$ and $z \mapsto z/\lambda $.
 This transforms $b y^3 z$ into $b \lambda^2 y^3 z$.
 Hence we can assume $b$ equals $1$ or $\alpha$. \item If $q_2$ is irreducible over $k$, then we can normalize $q_2(y,z)$ as $y^2- \alpha z^2$ where $\alpha$ is a non-square in $k$.
-This gives us the final family with $5$ coefficients. \end{enumerate} \end{proof}
+This gives us the final family with $5$ coefficients. \qedhere \end{enumerate} \end{proof}

 \begin{remark} The same proof shows the existence of a quasifinite family for the stratum in Proposition~\ref{prop:c2}, since over algebraically fields we can always reduce to the first or second case. \end{remark}